brightcr/ReactJSSetup/README.md

 ## Verify Unit test setup
 Create HelloTests.tsx in Tests folder and write test for Hello Component Verify Tests by executing  `npm test`

+## React 16 upgrade is present in develop branch